verge-io/docs/docs/product-guide/bonded-vlans.md

 ## Overview

-This page provides general instructions for creating an active-backup bond for a vlanned external or maintenance network.
-Instructions more specific to bare-metal installations with a limitation of 2 NICs per node can be found in the KB article: [Change External Network to Bonded with tagged VLAN](/knowledge-base/change-external-vlan-to-bonded)
+This page provides general instructions for creating an active-backup bond on a vlanned external or maintenance network.
+Instructions more specific to bare-metal installations (with a limitation of 2 NICs per node) can be found in the KB article: [Change External Network to Bonded with tagged VLAN](/knowledge-base/change-external-vlan-to-bonded)

 ## Prerequisites

 !!! warning annotate "Prior to making networking changes:"
     - **Ensure you have an alternative method to reach the nodes: physical console access or IPMI access.**
-    - **Confirm the name/password for the "admin" user (user ID #1 (1)), in case command-line operations become needed.**
+    - **Confirm the name/password for the "admin" user (user ID #1(1)), in case command-line operations become needed.**

 1. Hint: "Key=1" parameter is in the URL of the user's dashboard

+- Verify associated network switch ports are configured for the VLAN tag.

 ## Change the Network to a Bonded Vlan